Mary Oliver

-Mary Jane Oliver (September 10, 1935 – January 17, 2019) was an American poet who won the National Book Award and the Pulitzer Prize.
-Her work is inspired by nature, rather than the human world, stemming from her lifelong passion for solitary walks in the wild.
-It is characterised by a sincere wonderment at the impact of natural imagery, conveyed in unadorned language.
-In 2007, she was declared to be the country's best-selling poet.
+Mary Jane Oliver (September 10, 1935 – January 17, 2019) was an American poet who won the Pulitzer Prize in 1984 and the National Book Award in 1992.
+She found inspiration for her work in nature and had a lifelong habit of solitary walks in the wild.
+Her poetry is characterized by wonderment at the natural environment, vivid imagery, and unadorned language.
+In 2007, she was declared the best-selling poet in the United States.

 Early life

-Mary Oliver was born to Edward William and Helen M. (Vlasak) Oliver on September 10, 1935, in Maple Heights, Ohio, a semi-rural suburb of Cleveland.
-Her father was a social studies teacher and an athletics coach in the Cleveland public schools.
-As a child, she spent a great deal of time outside where she enjoyed going on walks or reading.
-In an interview with the Christian Science Monitor in 1992, Oliver commented on growing up in Ohio, saying "It was pastoral, it was nice, it was an extended family.
-I don't know why I felt such an affinity with the natural world except that it was available to me, that's the first thing.
+Mary Oliver was born to Edward William and Helen M. Oliver on September 10, 1935, in Maple Heights, Ohio, a semi-rural suburb of Cleveland.
+Her father was a social studies teacher and athletics coach in the Cleveland public schools.
+As a child, she spent a great deal of time outside, going on walks or reading.
+In an interview with the Christian Science Monitor in 1992, Oliver said of growing up in Ohio: It was pastoral, it was nice, it was an extended family.
+I don't know why I felt such an affinity with the natural world except that it was available to me.
+That's the first thing.
 It was right there.
-And for whatever reasons, I felt those first important connections, those first experiences being made with the natural world rather than with the social world."
-In 2011, in an interview with Maria Shriver, Oliver described her family as dysfunctional, adding that though her childhood was very hard, writing helped her create her own world.
-Oliver revealed in the interview with Shriver that she had been sexually abused as a child and had experienced recurring nightmares.
+And for whatever reasons, I felt those first important connections, those first experiences being made with the natural world rather than with the social world.
+In a 2011 interview with Maria Shriver, Oliver called her family dysfunctional, adding that though her childhood was very hard, writing helped her create her own world.
+Oliver revealed in the interview that she had been sexually abused as a child and had experienced recurring nightmares.

 Oliver began writing poetry at the age of 14.
 She graduated from the local high school in Maple Heights.
-In the summer of 1951 at the age of 15 she attended the National Music Camp at Interlochen, Michigan, now known as Interlochen Arts Camp, where she was in the percussion section of the National High School Orchestra.
-At 17 she visited the home of the late Pulitzer Prize-winning poet Edna St. Vincent Millay, in Austerlitz, New York, where she then formed a friendship with the late poet's sister Norma.
+In the summer of 1951, at age 15, she attended the National Music Camp at Interlochen, Michigan, now known as Interlochen Arts Camp, where she was in the percussion section of the National High School Orchestra.
+At 17, she visited the home of the Pulitzer Prize-winning poet Edna St. Vincent Millay, in Austerlitz, New York, where she formed a friendship with the late poet's sister Norma.
 Oliver and Norma spent the next six to seven years at the estate organizing Edna St. Vincent Millay's papers.

-Oliver studied at The Ohio State University and Vassar College in the mid-1950s, but did not receive a degree at either college.
+Oliver studied at Ohio State University and Vassar College in the mid-1950s but did not receive a degree at either college.